Adjusted financial statements are crucial when selling a business.

 The typical financial income statement includes several unusual expenses.
 These can be classified as follows:

-When normalizing earnings, unusual costs can be eliminated, such as litigation and non-operating assets.
+When normalizing earnings, unusual costs such as litigation and non-operating assets can be eliminated.

 Cash Flow

-This adjusted financial statement is called a normalized financial statement, which adjusts non-recurring expenses and revenue to give an accurate picture of a company’s economic performance.
+This adjusted financial statement is referred to as a normalized financial statement, which adjusts for non-recurring expenses and revenue to provide an accurate representation of a company’s economic performance.
 When you normalize a financial statement, you remove all anomalies, including non-operating assets and liabilities that are not part of the business’s regular operations.
 Normalized financial statements enable reliable and comparable comparisons.

-After the business has paid operating expenses, adjusted for personal items of the shareholders, invested in its maintenance and growth, and adjusted for net working capital, net capital is the cash available to the business at the end of an accounting period.
+After the business has paid operating expenses, adjusted for shareholders’ items, invested in its maintenance and growth, and adjusted for net working capital, net capital is the cash available to the business at the end of an accounting period.

-For the most part, acquisition financing is required to transfer a business in the micro-market, therefore both buyers and sellers should be fully knowledgeable about calculating NCF.
-A business buyer must calculate the previous three years’ annual NCF before estimating the following five-year monthly cash flow.
-If the business reported strong and growing earnings but did not generate positive cash flow for a specific reporting period, it cannot be determined until an accurate NCF is calculated.
+Acquisition financing is generally required to transfer a business in the micro-market, so both buyers and sellers should be fully knowledgeable about calculating net cash flow (NCF).
+A business Buyer must calculate the annual NCF for the previous three years before estimating the five-year monthly cash flow.
+Suppose the business reported strong and growing earnings but did not generate positive cash flow for a specific reporting period.
+In that case, it cannot be determined until an accurate Net Cash Flow (NCF) is calculated.

-One example is an organization that earns $600k per year in income, but spends $600k in capital expenditures; these companies had no free cash flow.
-They were profitable, but could not services more debt.
+One example is an organization that earns $ 600,000 per year in income but spends $ 600,000 in capital expenditures; these companies have no free cash flow.
+They were profitable but could not service more debt.
 Furthermore, a reduction in cash flow can negatively impact cash flow during the year.

-See what is quality of earnings analysis is for deeper insights
+See What is a quality of earnings analysis is for deeper insights

 What Is The Purpose of Normalized Financial Statements?

-To determine a company’s true financial standing, investors might request a normalized financial statement, which would include cash flow, revenue, and expense.
-A normalized financial statement might be requested by potential buyers to estimate the business’ profitability.
-All discretionary expenditures, one-time gains, and losses are removed when a financial statement is normalized.
+Investors may request a normalized financial statement, including cash flow, revenue, and expenses, to assess a company’s actual financial position.
+Potential buyers might also request a normalized financial statement to estimate the business’s profitability.
+When a financial statement is normalized, all discretionary expenditures, one-time gains, and losses are removed.
 Normalized financial statements reflect a company’s typical business activities.

 - Adjusting for the owner’s salary and expenses